-On October 22, 2019, Social Security Administration announced a 1.6% increase in benefits for 2020.
-This cost-of-living adjustment (COLA) will be effective for Social Security disability beneficiaries for their December 2019 benefits that are payable in January of 2020.
-For SSI beneficiaries, the cost-of-living adjustment will be made for January 2020 but paid on December 31, 2019.
+In October 2020, Social Security Administration announced a 1.3% benefit increase for 2021.
+This cost-of-living adjustment (COLA) will be effective for Title II beneficiaries of a period of disability and disability insurance benefits for December 2020 benefits that are payable in January of 2021.
+For SSI beneficiaries, the cost-of-living adjustment will be made for January 2021 but paid on December 31, 2020.

 The threshold for substantial gainful activity (SGA) will also increase in 2020.
-In order to be eligible for disability benefits, a person must be unable to engage in substantial gainful activity.
+In order to be eligible to apply for and receive disability benefits, a person must be unable to engage in substantial gainful activity.
 A person who is earning more than a certain monthly amount is ordinarily considered to be engaging in SGA.
-The threshold for SGA will increase from $1,220 a month for the non-blind and $2,040 for the blind to $1,260 for the non-blind and $2,110 for the blind.
+The threshold for SGA will increase from $1,260 a month for the non-blind and $2,110 a month for the blind to $1,310 a month for the non-blind and $2,190 a month for the blind.

 To learn more about Social Security disability and SSI benefits, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
 Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.